Great coffee table books on Barcelona

 Not all the Gaudi coffee table books are equal, and actually some of them can be quite disappointing.
 And the reason is that the inside of the Sagrada Familia church, Gaudi’s masterpiece, wasn’t finished until November 2010.
 So any book published (or not updated) since before that date won’t be showing you pictures of the inside of the church.
 And quite a lot of them haven’t been really updated since then!
 This is why here I must say that even if classics like Gaudi: The Complete Buildings by Rainer Zerbst and Antonio Gaudi: Master Architect by Bassegoda i Nonell have great covers and they will look so nice on your coffee table… I don’t recommend them anymore.
 I’d totally go for the smaller paperback of Gaudi: Introduction to his Architecture from Triangle Editions, from 2011 (beware! there’s a hard cover with the same picture and texts by Eduardo Cirlot but it’s from 2002!).

-So what about you?
-Head to the comments below and tells us: Do you buy coffee table books when you travel or do you order them online?
+Do you buy coffee table books when you travel or do you order them online?